The Hub of the Shotley Peninsula

 If you have any suggestions for content, please contact the Clerk.

-The village has two pubs, the Compasses and the Swan, a Co-op store incorporating the Post Office, a butcher's shop and a village hall.
-The area is served by a pre-school playgroup, primary school and Holbrook Academy, which shares a site with the Peninsula Sports Centre.
+The village has two pubs, The Swan and The Compasses (although the latter is temporarily closed and awaiting a buyer).
+It also has a Co-op store incorporating the Post Office, a butcher's shop and a village hall.
+There is also a busy Doctors' Surgery on The Street.
+The area is served by a pre-school playgroup, primary school and Holbrook Academy.
 The parish church is dedicated to All Saints.
 The village also has a Methodist church.
 Holbrook has an on-call fire station.
 Holbrook's policing is provided by the Hadleigh Safer Neighbourhood Team.
 The village is visited by the mobile library service, a pizza maker and a fish & chip van.

 To the south of the village is the Royal Hospital School, which moved to this site in 1933 after having been situated at Greenwich Hospital since 1693.